 Q: Where can I get a taxi or shuttle?

 A: Permitted taxicabs and shuttles pick up on the curb of the main terminal.
 For assistance with ground transportation arrangements, please visit the Ground Transportation Desk in the lobby area of the Main Terminal Building.

 Q: Does RST allow rideshare services like Uber and Lyft?

 A: Yes, The Rideshare service pickup location area is marked by signage on the sidewalk in front of the Main Terminal Building.
-Access to the pickup location is closest to the American Airlines terminal entrance.
+Access to the pickup location is closest to the Ticketing entrance.
 Rideshare service companies are also permitted to drop-off passengers at their requested location at the Rochester International Airport.

 Q: Where do I go for lost or delayed luggage?

 A: In the event your baggage is lost, delayed or damaged during your travels, please contact your airline.

 Q: Do you have a lost and found department?

 A: For items left on in a gate area or on an aircraft, please contact your airline:

 For items left in all other areas of the airport terminal, please contact the Airport Administration at (507) 282-2328 ext.
 6.